BoykoBonev42/core/docs/capabilities/04_windows/03_layouts/01_setup/setup.md

 Most of the [Layouts API](../../../../reference/core/latest/layouts/index.html) is available as part of the standard free [**Glue42 Core**](https://glue42.com/core/) APIs - users are able to import, export and listen for Layout events.
 However, saving and restoring Global Layouts is exclusive to [**Glue42 Core+**](https://glue42.com/core-plus/).

 The Global Layouts functionality is available by default when you activate the [`@glue42/core-plus`](https://www.npmjs.com/package/@glue42/core-plus) package in your [Main app](../../../../developers/core-plus-platform/index.html).
-Use the `layouts` property of the configuration object for the [`@glue42/core-plus`](https://www.npmjs.com/package/@glue42/core-plus) library to enable or disable Global Layouts:
+Use the `globalLayouts` property of the configuration object for the [`@glue42/core-plus`](https://www.npmjs.com/package/@glue42/core-plus) library to enable or disable Global Layouts:

 ```javascript
 import Glue42CorePlus from "@glue42/core-plus";